 You want a vendor who can customize a solution to fit your needs.
 A basic cartridge program allows you to buy toner and include your printer repair service and support in the cost.
 This allows for printer maintenance and toner pricing based on need and usage.

 Alternatively, many companies choose programs structured on a cost-per-print basis.
 This not only simplifies IT management, but also improves the accuracy of your budgeting and projections.
-This program usually will include toner cartridge replacement, printer repair service and be part of an auto-replenishment program.
+This program usually includes toner cartridge replacement, printer repair service and is part of an auto-replenishment program.
 Companies choosing this type of program don’t have to worry about toner cartridge yield or page coverage.